Visitor Attractions & Events Scheme

 The following conditions apply and will be subject to a declaration in the application process:

 - Applications to the scheme will be made monthly, in monthly arrears, with subsequent applications providing a revalidation of the qualifying criteria

-- The monthly benefit under the scheme is capped at 80% of the fixed costs on an accruals basis in the month applied for
+- The monthly benefit under the scheme is capped at the lower of £40,000 or 80% of the fixed costs on an accruals basis in the month applied for

-- Signed accounts for the financial period ending in 2019 and 2020 (when available) must be provided on request
+- Signed accounts for the financial period ending in 2020 (when available) must be provided on request

 - Applicants must make legally binding declarations as part of the application process to access the Scheme.

 - For corporate applicants an extract of a minute of a board meeting of the company evidencing that the company has considered and agreed to the rules of Scheme and has duly delegated authority to a director or other individual to make the declarations required under the Scheme on behalf of the company will be required.

 - For non-incorporated businesses a personal declaration by the registered business owner that they have considered the rules of the Scheme, agreeing to procure that the business will comply with the rules of the Scheme will be required.
 The business owner will make the additional declarations required under the rules of Scheme.